 Note: You may only specify either the VID or the IP Address for the source interface.
 Source Port Number This field can be used to force the test to use a specific local interface with the specified port number as the source interface.
 The specified port must be configured with a suitable IP address.
 Leave this field empty for automatic selection based on routing configuration.
 Note: You may only specify either the Source Port Number or the IP Address for the source interface.
-IP Address for Source This field can be used to force the test to use a specific local interface with the Interface specified IP address as the source interface.
+Address for Source This field can be used to force the test to use a specific local interface with the Interface specified IP address as the source interface.
 The specified IP address must be configured on a local interface.
 Leave this field empty for automatic selection based on routing configuration.
 Note: You may only specify either the VID or the IP Address for the source interface.
 Quiet (only print Checking this option will not print the result of each ping request but will only result) show the final result.

-Be sure the target IP Address is within the same network subnet of the Industrial Managed Switch, or you had setup the correct gateway IP address.
+Be sure the target IP Address is within the same network subnet of the WGS-5225-8P2S Series, or you have to set up the correct gateway IP address.

-Start: Click to transmit ICMP packets.
+Start : Click to transmit ICMP packets.

-New Ping : Click to re-start diagnostics with ping.
+New Ping : Click to re-start diagnostics with PING.